omnetpp/docs.omnetpp.org/tictoc/index.md

 After successfully building and launching your simulation, you should see a new GUI window appear, similar to the one in the screenshot below.
-The window belongs to \e Qtenv, the main @opp simulation runtime GUI.
+The window belongs to *Qtenv*, the main @opp simulation runtime GUI.
-You should also see the network containing \e tic and \e toc displayed graphically in the main area.
+You should also see the network containing *tic* and *toc* displayed graphically in the main area.

-Press the \e Run button on the toolbar to start the simulation.
-What you should see is that \e tic and \e toc are exchanging messages with each other.
+Press the *Run* button on the toolbar to start the simulation.
+What you should see is that *tic* and *toc* are exchanging messages with each other.

 <img src="images/tictoc1_3.gif">